kmagusiak/odoo-vscode/README.md

 ## Starting...

-Let's start by generating required files, run:
+To generate required files, run:
 `scripts/generate.sh` with either *devcontainer* or *compose* argument.
-It will generate the *.env* file, *docker-compose.override.yaml* and launcher configuration.
+It will generate the `.env` file, `docker-compose.override.yaml` and launcher configuration.
-You should edit the compose override file for the mounts you want.
+You should edit the compose override file for the mounts and ports you want.
 If you change the configuration, reset your container instance.

+Using the *devcontainer*, you are working inside the odoo container.
+Using *docker-compose*, you work on your machine and run Odoo inside a container, you can attach debug remotely.

 Sample commands: